 Basic Crepes Recipe

-The basic crepe recipe contains the same ingredients; milk, eggs, sugar, salt and flour.
-The proportions of each ingredient make the recipe personalized and stand apart.
+A basic crepe recipe contains milk, eggs, sugar, salt and flour.
+The proportions of each ingredient can be adjusted to make the recipe personalized and stand apart.
 I love this easy recipe for crepe batter.
 The crepes turn out really thin but don’t break apart, don’t have holes and are so easy to work with and freeze well.

 How to make Crepes

-- In a large bowl, add the milk, eggs, oil, sugar and salt.
+- In a large bowl, add the milk, eggs, oil, sugar, and salt.
 Beat.
 Add half of the flour, beat well.
-Add remaining flour and beat again until batter is well combined and smooth.
+Then add remaining flour and beat until batter is well combined and smooth.
 Run batter through a sieve.

-- Heat a 10″ skillet, turn down heat to medium and using a 1/4 measure cup or ice cream scooper, spoon batter into heated skillet.
+- Heat a 10″ skillet, turn down the heat to medium and using a 1/4 measure cup or ice cream scooper, spoon batter into the heated skillet.

 - As you pour the batter into the skillet, swirl the batter around the to evenly coat the bottom.
 (If you have any small gaps, more batter may be added to fill the gaps.

-- Once crepe is lightly golden on bottom, take a spatula and gently release edges of crepe.
+- Once the crepe is lightly golden on bottom, take a spatula and gently release edges of the crepe.
 Lift one side of the crepe and quickly insert the spatula and flip the crepe.
 Let the flipped side of crepe get golden and remove cooked crepe.
-Repeat with remaining batter.
+Repeat with the remaining batter.

 - If you will not be using the crepes immediately, coat each crepe with butter as you stack them so they don’t stick together.
 Keep crepes covered so they don’t become dry.